FDio/hicn/docs/source/control.md

 ## Release note

-The current version is compatible with the 19.01 VPP stable and sysrepo 0.7.7.
+The current version is compatible with the 20.01 VPP stable and sysrepo devel.